 Funding of registered retirement plans complies with federal and provincial pension regulations, and the company makes contributions to the plans based on an independent actuarial valuation completed at least once every three years depending on funding status.
 The most recent valuation of the company's registered retirement plans was completed as at December 31, 2019.
-The company contributed \$164 million to the registered retirement plans in 2021.
+A valuation of the company's registered retirement plans as at December 31, 2022 is expected to be completed in 2023.
+The company contributed \$174 million to the registered retirement plans in 2022.
 Future funding requirements are not expected to affect the company's existing capital investment plans or its ability to pursue new investment opportunities.

-millions of Canadian dollars 2021 2020 2019
+millions of Canadian dollars 2022 2021 2020

 Cash provided by (used in)

-Operating activities 5,476 798 4,429
+Operating activities 10,482 5,476 798

-Investing activities (1,012) (802) (1,704)
+Investing activities (618) (1,012) (802)

-Financing activities (3,082) (943) (1,995)
+Financing activities (8,268) (3,082) (943)

-Increase (decrease) in cash and cash equivalents 1,382 (947) 730
+Increase (decrease) in cash and cash equivalents 1,596 1,382 (947)

-Cash and cash equivalents at end of year 2,153 771 1,718
+Cash and cash equivalents at end of year 3,749 2,153 771